Encryption

 The APIs provide an additional layer of encryption for this sensitive data

-in case a client becomes compromized and an attacker
+in case a client becomes compromised and an attacker

 can intercept request bodies. if that happens, the sensitive